Narcisa Hirsch: Work

 Hirsch began her work as an artist in painting and drawing, though she did do some work in wood carving and prints.
 She later shifted to performance art, and transitioned to experimental film after working on editing footage from one of her performance pieces.
 During the 70's, during Argentina's brutal dictatorship, she also took to the streets, posting political graffiti.

 Performance

 La Marabunta was performed in 1967 by both she and the other members of the group she was a part of.
-Consisting of a giant female skeleton covered in fruit and stuffed with live pigeons, Hirsch became interested in the idea of filmmaking when she sought out filmmaker Raymundo Gleyzer to record the act of passerbys removing the fruit, metaphorically and physically devouring the female body, specifically a pineapple which she placed at the sex of the skeleton.
+Consisting of a giant female skeleton covered in fruit and stuffed with live pigeons, Hirsch became interested in the idea of filmmaking when she sought out filmmaker Raymundo Gleyzer to record the act of passersby removing the fruit, metaphorically and physically devouring the female body, specifically a pineapple which she placed at the sex of the skeleton.
 It was performed at the El Coliseo Theater.